League-For-Gamers/LFG-Site/readme.md

 ## Requirements
  - A Local Postgres Server for development and testing envs (9.4 preferred)
  - ImageMagick in path
+ - An Amazon S3 bucket for uploads (Unless you can get paperclip to behave locally, because I sure as hell couldn't)

 ## Setup